Undergraduate Degree Requirements

 **Exceptions allowed for programs that require more than eight music ensembles and/or drama participation courses within the major.

 Students are required to earn at least 50 percent of the credit for a first undergraduate degree in each degree program from Samford.
 Also, a minimum of 15 credits in the major field (with nine at the 300-400 level) must be earned at Samford.
 Each bachelor degree student must declare a major by the junior year.
 This information must be on file in the Office of the Registrar.
 Students desiring to change a declared major must do so at the beginning of the registration periods for each semester or term.
 An undeclared major is acceptable for the freshman and sophomore years.
-In addition to a major, a specialized curriculum in pre-law or pre-medicine may be followed.
-See the Pre-Law or Health Professions Program sections in the University-Wide Academic Opportunities section of this catalog.
+In addition to a major, advising in pre-law or a pre-health area, such as pre-medicine, is provided.
+See the Pre-Law Advising or Health Professions Advising sections in the University-Wide Academic Opportunities section of this catalog for more information.

 Double Majors/Dual Degrees